Dan Weissmann (host)

 Daisy Rosario (consulting producer)

-Daisy Rosario is a managing producer in the content department at WAMU 88.5 in Washington, DC.
+Daisy Rosario is an executive producer at Stitcher focused on original podcasts.
+She was previously managing producer for podcasts at WAMU 88.5 in Washington, DC.
 She came to WAMU from the startup 60dB.

 Before 60dB, Daisy was a producer on the first season of the podcast Sooo Many White Guys, hosted by Phoebe Robinson for WNYC Studios.
 She is also a former senior producer for the weekly NPR-distributed show and podcast, Latino USA.